simonihmig/ember-cli-deploy-cloudformation/README.md

 ### What does this plugin do?

-This is an Ember CLI addon that adds a plugin to the Ember CLI Deploy pipeline to create or update a CloudFormation stack as part of the Ember CLI Deploy pipeline.
+This is an Ember CLI addon that adds a plugin to the [Ember CLI Deploy][8] pipeline to create or update a CloudFormation stack as part of the Ember CLI Deploy pipeline.
 It does not actually deploy any artefacts itself, this is where any of the existing plugins that work with AWS resources come into play.
 Here are some that should work just fine: